canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 map, or a dead area on an image map.

-element has an href
+If the area element has an href attribute, then the

-element represents a hyperlink.
+area element represents a hyperlink.
 In

 this case, the alt